Unusual Malaysian Drinks You Want To Try

 Leng Chee Kang is a healthy dessert drink made famous by the Chinese community in Malaysia.

-Believed to have a cooling effect on the body, Leng Chee Kang can be served warm or cold during hot and humid days.
+Leng Chee Kang is believed to have a cooling effect on the body.
+It can be served warm or cold on hot and humid days.

-The key ingredients are lotus seeds, longans, dried persimmons, and Malva nuts, and
+The key ingredients are lotus seeds, longans, dried persimmons, Malva nuts, and

 Scaphium affine (Kembang semangkuk).